Instant Pot Shredded Chicken

 Instructions

-- Seal the Instant Pot.
-Set it to Pressure Cook (or Manual, depending on the model Instant Pot you have) on high pressure for 10 minutes.
+• Seal the Instant Pot.
+Set it to Pressure Cook (or Manual, depending on the model Instant Pot you have) on high pressure for 10 minutes if using fresh chicken or 12 minutes if using frozen chicken.
 (It will take a few minutes for it to come to pressure and then the count down will start.)